 It’s that time again where humid, rainy days outnumber the sunny.
-Tsuyu (梅雨), Japan’s rainy season already touched down in May in southern areas of Japan from Okinawa to Shikoku.
+Tsuyu (梅雨), Japan’s rainy season is here!
 And it’s just starting to make through the country.

-What Do You Know About Japan’s Rainy Season?
+What Do You Know About Tsuyu, Japan’s Rainy Season?

 Do you dread the rainy season every year, or actually quite enjoy it?
 If you are from an area with a dry climate, you might feel uncomfortable.
 But there are some brilliant ideas to enjoy this period of time.
 You also need to prepare for natural disasters at risk during tsuyu.
 If this is your first experience of the rainy season, this article is for you!
 Japanese people too are often annoyed by the inconveniences brought by the rainy season.
 Using these ideas as a reference, and why don’t you enjoy the rainy season in your own way?
 When the rainy season is over, these tips might be useful again at the end of summer when the weather becomes unsettled.